storj-archived/core/doc/tunnel-connections.md

 specification which enables nodes to maintain a view of subscriptions in their neighborhood of the network as described in the {@tutorial protocol-spec}.

-The difference between an contract publication and a tunnel announcement is in the opcode used for the topic and in the contents of the publication.
+The difference between a contract publication and a tunnel announcement is in the opcode used for the topic and in the contents of the publication.
 Tunnel announcement publications use the opcode prefix `0x0e` followed by a single criteria degree opcode to indicate their willingness to tunnel (`0x00` to